 China says it legally uses pangolin scales sourced from a government stockpile.
 However, questions about the stockpile’s size and source have arisen given the lack of import records for pangolin scales.

 It’s believed that with pangolin populations in Vietnam, Thailand and Cambodia severely depleted in recent years, shipments from Africa now make up a significant portion of the illegal trade.
-Since 2017, over 60 tonnes of scales have been seized in Hong Kong, Vietnam, and China, most en route to China.
+Since 2017, over 60 tonnes of scales have been seized in Hong Kong SAR, Vietnam, and China.

 “The question is: where are China’s pangolin scales coming from and are they legally sourced?” says WildAid Chief Programs Officer John Baker.
 “As a leader in wildlife conservation, China has an opportunity to do what they did with ivory – ban the use of pangolin scales in medicines and save pangolins before they go extinct.”